 ELEVEN varieties of apples are now available for pick-your-own:

-● Cameo: New this week!
-Discovered as a chance seedling in between a Red Delicious orchard and a Golden Delicious orchard in Washington State in 1987.
+● Cameo: Discovered as a chance seedling in between a Red Delicious orchard and a Golden Delicious orchard in Washington State in 1987.
 Red streaked skin over a green, sometimes orangish background.
 Sweet, mildly tangy flavor.
 Good for fresh eating, salads, and baking.
 A great storage apple.
 This variety is found up the main orchard road on the left in the Farm Stand Block, rows 3 and 4.

-● Golden Delicious: New this week!
-No crosses here.
+● Golden Delicious: No crosses here.
 A chance seedling found on the Mullins' property in West Virginia and first marketed in 1914.
 A fairly large and conic apple with light green to yellow skin.
 Very sweet in flavor with some complexity to the sweetness—somewhat fruity with a touch of honey flavor when fully ripe.
 Great for fresh eating, sauces, and salads.
 This variety is found up the main orchard road on the left in the Farm Stand Block, rows 5 and 6.

-● Red Delicious: New this week!
-This variety had a 50-year streak of being the most propagated variety in the US and needs little introduction.
+● Red Delicious: This variety had a 50-year streak of being the most propagated variety in the US and needs little introduction.
 Dark red skin and yellow flesh.
 Sweet flavor.
 Some people love them, some people don't.
 I will attest that when pressed, it has been some of the sweetest tasting juice of the culinary varieties found here.
 This variety is located in the Pines Block.
 One in the Lower Pines Block, between the Royal Court and Cortland rows.

 ● Shizuka: A cross between Golden Delicious and Indo, this modern Japanese apple is light green turning slightly yellowish with a crisp and light texture.
 A sibling of Mutsu.
 Large fruit amd very sweet, almost no noticeable acidity.
 Turns color from green to light green to yellow.
 The two rows of this variety are located up the main orchard road on the right, just above (East of) the Honeycrisp. *The lighter colored green fruit will be more ripe.
 Similar to how the Ginger Gold ripens.